Aerospace Engineering

 The objective of this program is to provide graduate education, primarily in the field of Aerospace Engineering, in order to produce graduates with the technical competence to operate and maintain modern military aerospace systems.

 The Aerospace Engineering program is designed to meet the specific needs of the U.S. Military, U.S. Coast Guard, and international partners with a broad-based graduate education in Aerospace Engineering with a focus on missile design, autonomous systems, and space systems.
-The program is intended to be completed within 24 months, assuming two courses per quarter are taken.
+The program is intended to be completed within 36 months, assuming one course or thesis slot per quarter.

 This program gives the student a broad aerospace engineering education in the areas of aerodynamics, flight mechanics, propulsion, flight structures, astronautical systems and systems integration.
 Additionally, officers receive graduate level instruction in aerospace systems design.

-An original research project resulting in a finished thesis is an integral part of the curriculum.
+An original research project resulting in a finished thesis, or additional course work and a project is an integral part of the curriculum.

 Typical Course of Study

-Upon entry into the program students will typically enroll in two courses per quarter to be taken via distance learning.
-Three specialty tracks within the course of study are currently offered: Space Nuclear Command, Control & Communications (NC3), Applied Trajectory Optimization, and Fluid Thermodynamics.
+Upon entry into the program students will typically enroll in one course per quarter to be taken via distance learning.
+Typically, students may stack certificates to complete the coursework requirement of either 8 or 10 courses.
+In addition to the Aero tracks of Aerospace Engineering and Applied Trajectory Optimization, three specialty tracks within the course of study are also offered: Structures, Fluid Thermodynamics and Robotics Engineering.
 The program of study for each student will be submitted for approval by the Chairman of the Department of Mechanical and Aerospace Engineering.
-A typical Space NC3 course sequence includes:

 • ME3205